vmware-tanzu/tanzu-dev-portal/content/workshops/lab-tce-kubecon.md

 ![Tanzu Community Edition Socks or Beanie](/images/workshops/swag-tce-glowy.png)

-Tanzu Community Edition enables the creation of modern application platforms.
-These platforms can be created on local laptops or various cloud and infrastructure options.
-A platform deployed using Tanzu Community Edition provides a Kubernetes runtime, tooling, and additional repository of packages that can be installed/updated very easily.

-Tanzu Community Edition is freely available, community supported, and built on open source software components.
+VMware Tanzu Community Edition is a full-featured, easy to manage Kubernetes platform for learners and users.
+It is a freely available, community supported, open source distribution of VMware Tanzu that can be installed and configured in minutes on your local workstation or your favorite cloud.

+It includes a package repository for installing and updating components of your platform.

 What you will do in the lab:
-- Get familiar with Tanzu CLI
+- Get familiar with the `tanzu` CLI
+- List packages
-- Deploy modern apps
+- Deploy an app with `kapp`
-- Scale applications
+- Scale the app
-- Monitor applications
+- Monitor the app
+- Order swag